Freeway vs Highway | Difference between Highway and Freeway

 2. How to Access a Freeway vs Highway

 The other difference between a highway and a freeway is how to access these roadways.
 As we know, freeways are controlled access roadways.
 Therefore, the drivers can only enter a freeway by on-ramps or interchanges at certain points.
 Whereas, you will not find any entrance ramp or interchange on the highway.

 4. Maximum Speed Limit on Freeway vs Highway

-Another difference between a highway and a freeway is the difference in speed limit.
+Another difference between a highway and vs freeway is the difference in maximum speed limit.
 In the United States, 70 to 80 miles per hour is a common speed limit on freeways.
 Whereas, the speed limit on the highway is about 55 to 70 miles per hour.
 Which is 105 to 113 km/h.
 Therefore, the traffic on the freeway is very fast as compared to the highway.

 5. Minimum Speed Limit on Freeway vs Highway

-The other difference between freeway vs highway is that you cannot drive below a certain speed limit on a freeway.
+The other difference between a freeway vs highway is that you cannot drive below a certain speed limit on a freeway.
 Different countries impose different minimum speed limits to increase road safety.
 Whereas highway is a combination of slow and fast-moving vehicles.
 Therefore, you can drive slowly on the highway.
-But, because of fast traffic flow, you cannot drive slow on the freeway.
+But, because of the fast traffic flow, you cannot drive slow on the freeway.